 Kaur also takes early inroads into eco-poetry; and it is some of her best work, like the poem on page 101.

-I still found myself getting my red M.F.A. pen and doing edits.
+I still found myself getting my red creative writing M.F.A. pen and doing edits.
 There are some brilliant poems hiding within some longer movements.

 About the Writer